offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This isn't from the Pevzner book.
 I reasoned about it myself and implemented it here.
 My thought process might not be entirely correct.
 ```

-**WHAT**: In normal hierarchial clustering, a rooted tree represents a hierarchy of clusters.
+**WHAT**: In normal Hierarchical clustering, a rooted tree represents a hierarchy of clusters.
 Internal nodes represent sub-clusters, where those sub-clusters combine together to form larger sub-clusters.

 ```{svgbob}
 "REPRESENTATION AS TREE"               "REPRESENTATION AS HIERARCHY OF CLUSTER"